hoangmaihuy/hoangmaihuy.github.io/_posts/2016-07-14-forrest-gump.md

 ---
 title: "Forrest Gump"
-date: 2016-07-14 21:00
-image: /assets/images/forrest-gump.jpg
 layout: post
 section-type: post
-headerImage: true
-tag: ['books', 'notes']
+tags: ['books', 'notes']
-categories: books
+category: books
-author: hoangmaihuy
 ---
 > There is a pleasure in being mad which none but madman know.
 > John Dryden